Self-induced heterogeneity in deeply supercooled liquids

 Our strategy probes structural relaxation locally without any time averaging.
 We can then ask how long the dynamic heterogeneity persists, i.e. how long it takes a spontaneous fluctuation to return to average behaviour.
-To this end, we promote the overlap above to a two-time correlation, $Q_\alpha(t_w+t,t_w)$, by recording the dynamics between times $t_w$ and $t_w+t$ starting from configuration $\alpha$ at $t_w=0$.
+To this end, we promote the overlap to a two-time correlation, $Q_\alpha(t_w+t,t_w)$, by recording the dynamics between times $t_w$ and $t_w+t$ starting from configuration $\alpha$ at $t_w=0$.
 The case $t_w=0$ was considered in Fig.~\ref{fig:local}.
 In the opposite limit, $t_w \to \infty$, the system loses memory of the initial condition: $\lim_{t_w \to \infty} \langle Q_\alpha(t_w, t_w+t) \rangle = Q_b(t)$.
-Our goal is to quantify how this limit is reached in different samples, allowing us to define a local lifetime for dynamic heterogeneity, as opposed to the global one discussed before~\cite{paeng2015ideal}.
+Our goal is to quantify how this limit is reached in different samples, allowing us to define a local lifetime for dynamic heterogeneity, as opposed to global ones discussed before~\cite{paeng2015ideal}.
 We define $\tau(t_w)$ from the time decay of $\langle Q_\alpha(t_w+t,t_w) \rangle$ for each configuration $\alpha$.

 The results are shown in Fig.~\ref{fig:lifetime} for $P=28$.
 For each sample, we observe that $\tau(t_w)$ displays a plateau of duration $t_w \sim \tau(t_w=0)$, which simply confirms that no useful dynamics is happening at times shorter than $\tau$.
 However, all samples (fast and slow) return to the bulk value $\tau_b$ over a similar timescale $t_w \approx 50 \tau_b$, but they do in a very asymmetric manner reminiscent of nonlinear aging studies~\cite{angell2000relaxation}.
 Over the explored time window, no pronounced pressure dependence was detected for this lifetime.
-These results are again in harmony with experimental findings from single molecule studies~\cite{paeng2015ideal}.
+These results are again in harmony with experimental findings from single molecule studies~\cite{paeng2015ideal} and earlier determinations of heterogeneity lifetime~\cite{kuebler1997glass}.